Master of Public Health Program

 As a Tufts MPH student, you’ll undertake rigorous foundational coursework and identify a specialty area—a concentration—to pursue.
 Each concentration has its own required courses that provide more depth in an area of public health.
 Your remaining courses are electives, either in public health or associated fields.

-All MPH students graduate with one of the following concentrations: Population Health Promotion, Epidemiology and Biostatistics, Health Services Management and Policy, or Nutrition; or with one of the specific dual degree concentrations (MD/MPH, JD/MPH, DVM/MPH, or PA/MPH).
+All MPH students graduate with one of the following concentrations: Population Health Promotion, Epidemiology and Biostatistics, Health Services Management and Policy, or Nutrition.

 Our MPH program is designed to provide a variety of options for students to complete the degree on a timeline that works for them.
 While every student must complete 42 credits to earn their MPH, the rate at which you complete your classes can be flexible and tailored to you and your schedule.
-Most students will complete the MPH program in 18 months by enrolling in three to four courses per semester, including summer semester.
-However, students have the flexibility to enroll in as many or as few courses per semester and may take up to five years to complete the degree.
+Students can complete the MPH program in as few as 4 full-time semesters, or 16 months (including summer semesters).
+Most students take 16-21 months to complete the program, and part-time students may take up to five years to complete the degree.
 Students may enroll in fall or spring; students enrolling in fall may begin their coursework in the summer if they choose.

 Students looking to complete the program in a single calendar year may wish to enroll in the accelerated option.
-Students enroll in courses starting the second session of summer semester and finish in the first half of the following summer (July–July).
 The accelerated option is fast-paced, and the course load is heavy.
 Seats are guaranteed in pre-selected sections of all required courses to facilitate timely completion of the degree.